How to fix that problem??

 To do this, type the following commands at the Windows RE command prompt:

-• bcdedit /export C:\BCD_Backup
+- bcdedit /export C:\BCD_Backup

-• c:
+- c:

-• cd boot
+- cd boot

-• attrib bcd -s -h -r
+- attrib bcd -s -h -r

-• ren c:\boot\bcd bcd.old
+- ren c:\boot\bcd bcd.old

-• bootrec /RebuildBcd
+- bootrec /RebuildBcd

 /FixMbr

 The /FixMbr option writes a Windows 7 or Windows Vista-compatible MBR to the system partition.
 This option does not overwrite the existing partition table.
-Use this option when you must resolve MBR corruption issues, or when you have to remove nonstandard code from the MBR.
+Use this option when you must resolve MBR corruption issues, or when you have to remove nonstandard code from the MBR./FixBoot

 The /FixBoot option writes a new boot sector to the system partition by using a boot sector that is compatible with Windows Vista or Windows 7.
-Use this option if one of the following conditions is true:
+Use this option if one of the following conditions is true:- The boot sector was replaced with a nonstandard Windows Vista or Windows 7 boot sector.

-• The boot sector is damaged.
+- The boot sector is damaged.

-• An earlier Windows operating system was installed after Windows Vista or Windows 7 was installed.
+- An earlier Windows operating system was installed after Windows Vista or Windows 7 was installed.
 In this scenario, the computer starts by using Windows NT Loader (NTLDR) instead of Windows Boot Manager (Bootmgr.exe).

 0 comments: